jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Option 2 - Player God

 Everyone on Main Street, you, me, everyone you know, can easily become player gods of the Internet Age.
-We can fund, make, and use all the apps and electronics we need to improve our world.
+We can fund, make, and use all the custom contnt, apps, and electronics we need to improve our world today, right now.

 And it's all thanks to Internet Age protagonists.

 Paul Baran (1926-2011) is one of the big ones.
 A true Jedi.
 This one guy took it upon himself to prevent a nuclear holocaust (talk about stepping up).
 When the Soviets tested a hydrogen bomb in 1955, Baran realized only an updated, robust, and reliable communications network would ease American and Soviet trigger fingers during tense standoffs.

 Baran worked all alone for years.
 By 1960 he came up with his new network's two core ideas; fully distributed data networks and packet communication.
-The first eliminated central hubs and hierarchy, the second made sure no information would be lost during transmission.
+The first eliminated central hubs and hierarchy, the second made sure no information would be lost during any and all transmissions.

 With many pages of technical specifications on hand, he ventured out into the world, to give his work away.
-Sadly, the Defense Department surrounded him with red-tape, and AT&T, with a monopoly over America's telephone network, repeatedly said his ideas were impossible.
+Sadly, the Defense Department surrounded him with red-tape, and AT&T, with a monopoly over America's old-school telephone network, repeatedly said his ideas were impossible.

 These antagonists in Big Business and Big Government shut Baran down until years later the Advanced Research Projects Agency (ARPA) saw the brilliance and built Baran's distributed communications network.

 By late 1969, as the world was watching Woodstock, Vietnam, and the Moon landing, ARPAnet, the first version of the internet, went online.
 Reliable communication with no central hubs was born.
 For the first time in history, all individuals could communicate with no middlemen to control their information or message.

-It was the last days of the Industrial Age.
-Almost no one understood how their world, way of life, and philosophy, had been replaced.
+In the last days of the Industrial Age, almost no one understood how their world, way of life, and philosophy, had been replaced.

 The Internet Age was here.

 Think of that when you browse the web.
 The internet was created to survive a nuclear holocaust.
 Realize how powerful it must be, and therefore realize how powerful you are when using it.

 The internet is your New World.
 A place of eternal equality because no one can control you.
 No professor, executive, president, or king can shut you down.
-BitTorrents, Netflix, and Wikipedia all beat Darth Blockbuster just because you used them.
+BitTorrents, Netflix, and Wikipedia all beat Darth Blockbuster simply because you used them.

 You never even have to talk to Darth Blockbuster to win the game of civilization.
 All you must do is what's best for you and your family.
-That's how new online technologies will keep winning in the war to establish the Internet Age.

 Now think of the rest of your technology.
 Those high-flying drones, sensor filled smartwatches, 20-megapixel cameras, and super-computer gaming systems.
 These tools are your Internet Age cyborgology.
 If you had those at Woodstock in 1969, not even those drugged-up hippies would believe your mutant powers.